 1. Squeeze Page

-79% of B2B marketers say email is the most effective channel for demand generation, so it’s not surprising that squeeze pages are one of the most important and effective landing pages out there.
+A staggering 90% of B2B marketers say email marketing is either very effective or somewhat effective for reaching their goals, according to 2022 HubSpot Blogs report.
+So it’s not surprising that squeeze pages are one of the most important and effective landing pages out there.

 A squeeze page is one in which the goal is to capture the user’s email address.
 Once you have the address, you can begin to nurture that lead with relevant content and other offers.